Dysphoria

 Jessica is officially here and out in the world.
 We leaned in hard on unveiling that truth.
 We couldn’t be more thankful that our immediate circles have leaned in as hard as we did.
 However “brave” it may appear from the outside, assimilation has been a bit more complex and recursive.
 There are contradictions to unpack and rearrange into a more sustainable whole.
 I keep catching glimpses of Jessie in my past while incorporating her existence into my now.
 The schedule makes things easier, but I’d be lying if I said any of it was easy.
 Especially for my girl.
 It’s been occasionally brutal and too much to take.
 Nothing simpler than letting me grab the wheel and retreating to the backseat for a day or two.
 Fluidity has become a primary survival instinct.
 Even for me.
 I’m loving the downtime.

 Dysphoria is a journey as varied and intense as the humans who have overcome it.
 We aren’t one-size fits all.
 The combinations are literally endless.
 Ours has been something to see.
 Jessie spent a lifetime in the shadows and took this opportunity to shine like a boss with everything she’d been waiting to offer.
 I spent the five years before her arrival detoxifying my ego to the point it could benefit my future self and my kid.
 They are mostly responsible for this current reality, as they consistently point out, so embracing and expanding this new paradigm is really about them and any future children we may be blessed to welcome into this world.
-We’re not done with that family life even at this advanced age which becomes a symptom of our identity management as well.
+We’re not done with that family life even at this advanced age which becomes another symptom of our identity management.

 The corporal shell we inhabit doesn’t match the twin souls burning inside, finally reunited after 54-years of circumstantial separation and survival.
 After billions of years completing the same tasks in various forms and configurations given the mission at hand.
 It’s all so new yet all so very comfortable and predictable.
 Highly recommend getting in touch with the truth you’re avoiding.
 There’s nothing better than the light to make all the darkness worth the effort and faith.